kadircosar/road_sign_detect_opencv/README.md

 This function allows us to obtain the dominant colors in a certain area.
 We will use three frames in the detected circle to classify signs by required if statements.
 The key is decide best frames to classify signs.
-The following frames on forward sign is  the positions of the frames that i chose.
+The following frames on forward sign is  the positions of the frames that we chose.

    <img width="300" src=images/key.jpg></a>